currentsauce/currentsauce.github.io/_posts/2020-10-07-Restoration-of-turntable.markdown

 alt="Old turntable"
 caption="This turntable has seen better days."
 %}

+From what I've read online, this isn't a massively loved turntable, as it was released towards the end of Garrard's time.
+Despite this, I couldn't see why it couldn't be a nice turntable - it certainly has to be better than some of the modern junk you can buy that call themselved *turntables*.
+It's a Direct-Drive type, and has an anti-skate tonearm with balancing, to allow the correct tracking force to be applied.

+Removing the base reveals the lovely innards.
+As it's semi-automatic, you can see a belt that takes the rotation of the disk to the semi-automatic  mechanism (semi-automatic basically means that it will return the tonearm to its rest once the record is at the end.
+There is also a button to activate this yourself mid-play).

+{% include image.html
+SmallImg="/blog_images/garrard/s03.jpg" max-width="300px"
+LargeImg="/blog_images/garrard/03.jpg"
+alt="Old turntable"
+caption="The inside is remarkably much cleaner than the outside."
+%}

+A little cleaning of the inside and it is good as new.

 ---
 [^1]: Lost count of the amount of people that are amazed that you can play a vinyl record with a £5/£10/£20 note :joy: